 9. Use wall stickers as (temporary) artwork

-Easy to put up, inexpensive and (usually) pretty easy to remove, wall stickers are a great alternative to wallpaper in a small kid’s bedroom.
+Easy to put up, inexpensive and (usually) pretty easy to remove, wall stickers are a great addition to small kids' rooms and are sure to add flair.
 This is where those beloved minions can some into play, since stickers' peel-off properties means you can give in to their ever changing obsessions and just switch up the stickers as they grow up.

 10. Choose practical windows treatments

-Curtains are always lovely in children’s bedrooms, as the soft drape of fabric will only add to the whole cosy vibe we mentioned earlier, but if space is limited blinds or shutters are always your best bet.
-Solid shutters are ideal for blocking out light if your child (and by extension you) have forgotten what sleep is.
+Curtains are a must, and particularly lovely in smaller sized children’s bedrooms, as the soft drape of fabric will only add to the whole cozy vibe we mentioned earlier.
+But, if space is limited blinds or shutters are always your best bet.
+Solid shutters are ideal window treatments for children's bedrooms should you want to block out light completely, if your child (and by extension you) don't get much sleep easily.
 Blinds are functional too, just make sure you choose one with a black out lining and fit a safety device to keep the cord out of the way.